Ways To Give

-You can make a donation in the form of cash, check, credit card or bank transfer.
+You can make a secure donation in the form of cash, check, credit card or bank transfer.
 These gift methods can occur by mail, direct delivery or using our secure on-line giving link.

 You can make these monthly payments (or other scheduled payment timing) that results in an annual giving plan that is right for you.
 You might find that setting up a $25 monthly gift can create a significant way to support Morningstar Living.

 Appreciated Stocks and Securities

 Stocks and securities offer a good way to make a special gift of support with positive tax benefits for you (especially stocks that have appreciated in value.)
 A letter of authorization is required.
 Be sure to consult your financial advisor when considering this option.

 IRA (Qualified distribution, beneficiary designation)

 Those who must take a Required Minimum Distribution from their IRA may direct funds (up to $100,000 annually) to a Qualified Charity of their choice and avoid paying income tax on that distribution.
 Funds withdrawn from the IRA must go directly to the charity of choice (i.e., Morningstar Living Foundation) and be documented appropriately.